 It would be a great idea to deactivate the xmp manipulations of an offline file in the same way the darkroom is, and/or add a visual mark on the thumbnail to indicate when a file is offline.

-#3 Updated by Benoit Lécolier over 6 years ago
+#3 Updated by Benoit Lécolier about 7 years ago

 I too doubted a lot about whether to put it as a bug or as a feature.
 I made it a bug because although there is no module broken, the global logic of the application is not respected in my point of view: one way of edition is blocked, but other ways are not, and these offline modifications lead to a temporal information loss (in v1.1.4, I didn't test it in v1.2) when trying to apply modifications and recalculate the thumbnail I guess.